Winter Roofing Inspection

 Winter in North Carolina is less about large amounts of snow accumulation and more about preparing your home (and roof) for the potential ice storm and freak Nor’easter that heads our way.
 A little preparation for the winter months can go a long way towards preventing mold growth, rot, and reducing costly repairs due to unchecked roof damage.

-A basic winter roof inspection should be done at the change of season to make sure your roof is prepared for the months ahead.
+A basic winter roofing inspection should be done at the change of season to make sure your roof is prepared for the months ahead.
 At TruBlue Roofing and Remodeling, we believe that preventative maintenance is much more manageable than dealing with a major concern because something was left unchecked.
 Take a look at three major areas to devote your time to during a winter roof inspection.

 Visual inspection: look for obvious signs of damage

 The first way to ready your home for the winter months is to examine your roof and observe any potential issues before the weather takes a turn for the worse.
 With a pair of quality binoculars (from a safe location), look for any visible structural deformations such as dirt, debris, standing water, broken gutters and downspouts, and anything else that may need remedying.
 Keep an eye out for missing shingles and focus on the flashing around the chimney, eaves, and skylights.
-By doing a visual inspection, you are making sure to address any minor problem before it gets out of hand and becomes a significant concern.
+By doing a visual roofing inspection, you are making sure to address any minor problem before it gets out of hand and becomes a significant concern.

 Examine all exterior structural components: